S567541/roock/README.md

 # vacation

-In Hyderabad my favourite spots are durgam cheruvu, secendrabad and madhapur.
+1. In Hyderabad my favourite spots are durgam cheruvu
+2. secendrabad
+3. madhapur.
 In all this places I used play cricket.

+# food iteams

+* bread
+* apple
+* barger